conmaol/gadelica/grammar/nouns.md

 Traditional descriptions of Gaelic grammar typically distinguish between the two grammatical categories of gender (feminine or masculine) and *number* (singular or plural).
 Given that modern Scottish Gaelic has no gender distinction in the plural, it seems clear that plural number is more accurately treated as a third (non-sex-based) grammatical gender.

-Note also that some linguists insist that Gaelic still has a third grammatical number – the dual.
-Given the extremely limited reflexes of this category in the modern language, this is probably an exaggeration, and more realistically explained as a couple of inflectional peculiarities conditioned by the numeral ***dà*** ‘two’.
+Note also that the common claim that Gaelic has a third grammatical number – the ‘dual’ – is an exaggeration.
+The relevant phenomena are more realistically explained as a handful of legacy inflectional peculiarities conditioned by the cardinal numeral ***dà*** ‘two’.

+Notes:
+- Lamb (2024:37): “In Gaelic, most nouns [...] can inflect for [...] number.
+Gaelic nouns are grammatically gendered; they are inherently either masculine or feminine.”

 ### Case – nominative, dative and genitive nouns

 Nouns in Gaelic have *case* – every noun is either *nominative* or *dative* or *genitive*.

-Recall the following passage from above –
+Recall again the following passage –

 > An uair a bha an saoghal òg bha daoine treuna ann, ris an canadh iad an Fhiann.
 B’ e Cumhal a b’ ainm air aon de na daoine so, agus bha mac aige air an robh Fionn.
 > An uair a bha Fionn ’n a leanabh beag, mharbhadh athair ann an aon de na blàraibh a chuir an Fhiann ’nam measg fhéin.
 Bha eagal air a mhathair gun tigeadh naimhdean athar air tòir an leinibh, agus mar sin chuir i e a mach do na coilltean fàsail air chùram dithis mhnathan eòlach.